Innovation and technology

 Colleagues who are new to care can complete the theoretical elements of the Care Certificate on ELMS as part of their induction.
 Between April 2020 and December 2021, ELMS has supported over 1200 new colleagues to complete The Care Certificate, despite the challenges of the Coronavirus (COVID-19) pandemic.

 The platform also hosts over 35 specialist clinical skills modules, Practice Assessor and Practice Supervisor training, and information about CPD opportunities for colleagues.

 This ensures that our colleagues are confident and competent to deliver high-quality care and keep up-to-date with the latest best practice.
 Since its introduction, ELMS has supported us to achieve over 95% compliance, company-wide, for mandatory and statutory training.

 As we continue to open new homes across the country, it’s vital that keep in touch with our growing workforce.

 MyExemplar is a mobile app for all Exemplar Health Care colleagues.
 It shares stories and important updates from across the company, and hosts our policies and procedures.

-In 2022, we’re developing a section of the app for our service users to allow them to network online with each other, ask and share advice and find important information.
+There's also a section of the app for our service users to allow them to network online with each other, ask questions and share advice, and find important information.